rabwill/spfx-festivus/README.md

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ### How it works
-This SPFX application customizer targets the logo element and places the IMAGE of your choice in the DIRECTION of your choice The datasource is a SharePoint list `Festivus` with below columns:
+This SPFX application customizer targets the logo element and places the IMAGE of your choice in the DIRECTION of your choice relative to the logo

+The datasource is a SharePoint list `Festivus` with below columns:

 * **FestiveImage** - Picture field